Häfeli DH-2

 The Häfeli DH-2 was a 1910s Swiss two-seat reconnaissance aircraft, built by aircraft department of the Eidgenoessische Konstruktionswerkstaette (K + W) at Thun, Switzerland.

 Development and design

-Following on from his earlier design (the DH-1), August Häfeli designed a more conventional biplane for reconnaissance duties designated the Häfeli DH-2.
+Following on from his earlier design (the DH-1), August Haefeli designed a more conventional biplane for reconnaissance duties designated the Häfeli DH-2.
 It was a two-bay of wood and fabric construction, powered by a 100 hp (75 kW) Mercedes D.I engine, the next five were fitted with an Argus As II water-cooled inline engine.
 The engine required a large flat radiator which was mounted beside the front cockpit.
 Performance was disappointing and the aircraft did not go into production.
 An improved version, the Hafeli DH-3 was developed.

 Operational history

 The six DH-2s built during 1916 were used to train pilots and observers until they were withdrawn from service in 1922.